 Thoughts on Therapy: Therapy can be both proactive and situation/time-specific in nature.
 Some may think counseling is solely for those dealing with serious mental health issues or intense situations.
 But therapy can also be beneficial for typical life scenarios and tasks - to help navigate stress, relationships, decisions, and visions for the future.
 Coaching and guidance are additional aspects of counseling that are also valuable.
 I truly enjoy helping others understand themselves and their situations better so that they can gain the insight and confidence needed to make adjustments or move forward in a direction that aligns best with their values and visions.

 Training and Experience

-Masters in Marriage and Family Therapy with 15 years in the counseling field; Bachelors in Education
+Masters in Marriage and Family Therapy from Adler School of Professional Psychology; B.S. in Education

 Member of American Counseling Association, and Allied Health Professional member of the American College of Allergy, Asthma and Immunology and the American Academy of Allergy, Asthma and Immunology